Francisobiagwu/social_security/README.md

-Social security number is the primary means of identification in United States of America This is a simple program the generates Social security numbers for new babies born in the hospital The program starts by importing the social security number database, and then creating a tuple of the social security number hashes
+Social security number is the primary means of identification in United States of America This is a simple program that generates Social security numbers for new babies born in the hospital The program starts by importing the social security number database, and then creating a tuple of the social security number hashes
 I stored the numbers in hash format to save the user if the database ever gets breached.
 Then a random social security number is created and then assigned to the new baby.
 If Before assigning the number to the